 100 Years and Counting in Kingsport, Tennessee

-In 2016, Kingsport Mill sponsored more than a dozen community events to marks its 100th year in operation.
+In 2016, Kingsport Mill sponsored more than a dozen community events to mark its 100th year in operation.
 At one such event, the mill donated 100 trees to be planted near Memorial Park.

 Kingsport Mayor John Clark noted the company’s contributions at that time.
 “We are honored to celebrate 100 years with a company that has a longstanding tradition of giving back to its community,” he said at the time.
 “Thank you, Domtar, for making Kingsport a greener place to live now and for the next 100 years.”